sigstore/sigstore-maven-plugin/README.md

 # sigstore-maven-plugin

-This is a Maven plugin that can be used to use the "keyless" signing paradigm supported by Sigstore.
+This is a Maven plugin that can be used to use the "keyless" signing paradigm supported by Sigstore, to [sign JAR file](https://docs.oracle.com/javase/tutorial/deployment/jar/intro.html).

 Javadoc can be located at:  INSERT LINK HERE, but you can quickly take advantage of the plugin by adding the following configuration into your Maven POM.XML file: